Below are the options available to a student wishing to take one or more chemistry courses at Wellesley College.

 1. Students with one year of high school chemistry begin in CHEMISTRY 105, followed by either CHEMISTRY 205 or CHEMISTRY 211.
 All three courses are offered in both fall and spring semesters.
 Students who wish to enroll in CHEMISTRY 105 do not need to take a Chemistry placement exam.

 3. Students who have a score of 5 on the AP Chemistry exam or an IB score of 5 or above on the Chemistry IB (upper level) may enroll in CHEMISTRY 120, an intensive, one-semester fall course instead of the two-semester sequence (CHEMISTRY105 and CHEMISTRY 205).
 Students with these scores do not need to take a placement exam to enroll in CHEMISTRY 120.
 Students with two years of chemistry but without the requisite AP or IB who perform sufficiently well on the Chemistry 120 Placement Exam may also enroll in CHEMISTRY 120.
 Try a practice Chemistry 120 placement exam by clicking here.
 The Chemistry 120 placement exam will be administered during orientation.
-Students who score 5 on the AP exam or 5 or higher on the IB higher level examination who complete CHEM 120 may count one unit of AP or IB course credit towards graduation even if they enroll in CHEM 120.
+Students who score 5 on the AP exam or 5 or higher on the IB higher level examination may count one unit of AP or IB credit towards graduation even if they enroll in CHEM 120.

 5. CHEMISTRY 102, Contemporary Topics in Chemistry, is also offered as an introductory course but does not count towards the major or minor or toward the premedical requirements in chemistry.
 This course is only offered during the spring semester.